CirroBio/Cirro-client/README.md

 ?
 What type of files?
 Illumina Sequencing Run
 ?
 What is the name of this dataset?  test
 ?
 Enter a description of the dataset (optional)
 ?
 How would you like to upload or download your data?
-PubWeb CLI
+Cirro CLI
 ```

 ## Python Usage